Executive Administrative Assistant

 (609) 259-3600, x 102

-Dave Fried is currently serving his third term as Mayor after first being selected to fill an unexpired term in 2000 under the prior Township Committee form of government.
+Dave Fried was elected to his fourth term as mayor on November 7, 2017 after first being selected to fill an unexpired term in 2000 under the prior Township Committee form of government.

 As a Committeeman, Mr. Fried supported the change to the nonpartisan, strong mayor form of government that voters approved overwhelmingly in 2004.
 He became the first Robbinsville mayor directly elected by the voters and was sworn in on July 1, 2005 by then-U.S. Attorney Chris Christie.
 Mayor Fried was re-elected in 2009 by a margin of nearly 2-to-1, then elected to his third term with a convincing victory in November of 2013.